 Where are the rideshare companies operating?

-How does Uber, Taxify and Ola compare for driver pay?
+How does Uber, Bolt, Ola and DiDi compare for driver fees?

 Uber drivers in Australia can expect to take home 75% of their weekly Uber income.
 Uber says you can expect to earn between $35-$40 per hour and will guarantee you this income when you start out.
 You can use the calculator below to get an idea of how much you will earn minus expenses.